smxi/inxi/README.txt

 SOURCE VERSION CONTROL: https://github.com/smxi/inxi MAIN BRANCH: master
-DEVELOPMENT BRANCHES: inxi-perl, one, two, three, android.
+DEVELOPMENT BRANCHES: inxi-perl, one, two, three, android. inxi-perl is the dev branch, the others are rarely if ever used. inxi itself has the built in feature to be able to update itself from anywhere, including these branches, which is very useful for development and debugging on various user systems.

-Dev branches are rarely used, but that's where the really hard new features etc are debugged and worked out. inxi itself has the built in feature to be able to update itself from anywhere, including these branches, which is very useful for development and debugging on many user systems.
+PULL REQUESTS: Please talk to me before starting to work on patches of any reasonable complexity. inxi is hard to work on, and you have to understand how it works before submitting patches, unless it's a trivial bug fix.
+Please:

-PULL REQUESTS: Please talk to me before starting to work on any patch, unless it's a trivial bug fix.
-Please: NEVER even think about looking at or using previous inxi commits, previous to the current one, as a base for a patch.
+NEVER even think about looking at or using previous inxi commits, previous to the current master version, as a base for a patch.
 If you do, your patch / pull request will probably be rejected.
-Developers, get your version from the inxi-perl branch, pinxi, otherwise you may not be current to actual development. inxi-perl pinxi is always equal to or ahead of master branch inxi.
+Developers, get your version from the inxi-perl branch, pinxi, otherwise you may not be current to actual development versions. inxi-perl pinxi is always equal to or ahead of master branch inxi.

 inxi has one and only one release, and that is the current one (plus dev releases, of course, but those should never be packaged).
 All previous releases are